Reading and writing data

 , and episodes

-tables, you can insert data into the table using the REPLACE
+tables are created, you can insert data into a table using the REPLACE

 Note